a bespoke dumpling house in northern california | artisan | handmade dough | organic ingredients

 We also filter our water with Binchotan Japanese Charcoal (see below).
 The Binchotan Charcoal surface is made up of macro and micro pores, which allow the charcoal to attract and absorb a range of unwanted particles in water.

 Our dough is handmade with Central Milling 100% Organic Beehive All-Purpose Flour, we pick it up locally, from Keith Giusto’s in Petaluma.
 Our fillings are created with organically sourced ingredients from purveyors who support sustainable farming practices and the verified non-GMO project (click here to see our purveyors).

 Pure ingredients; handcrafted in Healdsburg, California.

-with appreciation for education, we now donate a portion of the profits to MAD (taken from the Danish word for “food”), a non-profit organization that brings together a global cooking community with a social conscience, a sense of curiosity and an appetite for change. www.madfeed.co
+with appreciation for innovation and food education, we donate a portion of our profits to MAD (taken from the Danish word for “food”), a non-profit organization that brings together a global cooking community with a social conscience, a sense of curiosity and an appetite for change. www.madfeed.co

 of dumplings and ingredients

 HAPPY NEW YEAR with HOUTSKOOL | BENTO BRUNCH | JANUARY 2019 | WEEKENDS ONLY | SATURDAY & SUNDAY 11:30A-3P | at 328A Healdsburg Ave | Healdsburg | CA | 95448